pypa/setuptools/docs/userguide/dependency_management.rst

 Declaring required dependency
 =============================
-This is where a package declares its core dependencies, without which it won't be able to run. ``setuptools`` support automatically download and install these dependencies when the package is installed.
+This is where a package declares its core dependencies, without which it won't be able to run. ``setuptools`` supports automatically downloading and installing these dependencies when the package is installed.
 Although there is more finesse to it, let's start with a simple example.